John Okoye Ebuka

-John Okoye Ebuka (born 12 November 1996) is a Nigerian football forward playing for Al Ahly.
+John Okoye Ebuka (born 12 November 1996) is a Nigerian football forward who plays for Al Masry SC in the Egyptian Premier League.

 Career

 Ebuka made his official debut for Novi Pazar in the 15th fixture of 2015–16 Serbian SuperLiga under coach Mladen Dodić in away lost against Radnik Surdulica, played on 24 October 2015.

 He signed in summer of 2016 with Yenicami Ağdelen S.K. in the KTFF Süper Lig and at winter-break, his team were the league leaders and Okoye Ebuka was the league top-scorer with 21 goals.

-His goalscoring skills continued the following season, and in 2016–17 he scored 41 goals.
+His goalscoring continued the following season, and in 2016–17 he scored 41 goals.